whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-22-Birchbox-Free-Parlor-Gift-With-Subscription.md

 <img src="/images/BirchboxParlorGWS.png" border="0" style="border:none;max-width:100%;" alt="Birchbox FREE Parlor Sea Salt Spray with Subscription!" />
 </a></center>

-<p>If you sign up for a Birchbox subscription right now you'll get a free deluxe-sized sample of PARLOR by Jeff Chastain Moisturizing Sea Salt Spray (a Birchbox customer fave!) with your first box!</p>
+<p>If you sign up for a Birchbox subscription right now you'll receive a free deluxe-sized sample of PARLOR by Jeff Chastain Moisturizing Sea Salt Spray (a Birchbox customer fave!) with your first box!</p>
 <p>Use coupon code <b>PARLORGWS</b> at checkout.</p>
 <br>